seanbaxter/DirectXShaderCompiler/docs/HowToSetUpLLVMStyleRTTI.rst

 ======================================================
-How to set up LLVM-style RTTI for your class hierarchy
+How to set up LLVM37-style RTTI for your class hierarchy
 ======================================================

 .. contents::